A Fall from Grace: Plot

-At the trial, Jasmine fails to cast doubt on prosecution evidence. at proving Grace's innocence.
-Calling Sarah as a witness backfires because phone records show numerous phone calls between the women on the night of the murder, and Sarah finally admits on the stand that Grace confessed to killing Shannon to her.
-Grace is found guilty by the jury.
+At the trial, Jasmine fails to cast doubt on prosecution evidence.
+Calling Sarah as a witness backfires because phone records show numerous phone calls between the women on the night of the murder, so Sarah finally admits on the stand that Grace confessed to killing Shannon to her.

+Grace is found guilty by the jury and Jasmine is fired from her job by Rory.
 As she is being led away, Grace sees Sarah in the gallery, comforting a sobbing Malcolm.
-Grace notices that Sarah is wearing a pendant identical to one that Shannon had that was supposedly one-of-a-kind.
+She notices Sarah is wearing a pendant identical to one Shannon had that was supposedly one-of-a-kind.
 In her cell, Grace thinks back to the times that Sarah was involved in her relationship with Shannon, and screams to the guards that she needs to call her lawyer.

-Feeling defeated, Jasmine stops by Sarah's house (a residence for old ladies) and notices an elderly woman named Alice (Cicely Tyson) trying to escape from the house.
-Alice wants to leave the house and reveals that other women have died there, including Shane Fieldman (Jordan's victim from the beginning of the film).
-When Jasmine discovers there are numerous elderly women locked up in the basement, she is kidnapped.
+Feeling defeated, Jasmine stops by Sarah's house (a residence for old ladies) and notices the elderly Alice trying to escape from it.
+She reveals that other women have died there, including Shane Fieldman (Jordan's victim from the beginning of the film).

+When Jasmine finds numerous elderly women locked up in the basement, she is kidnapped.
 Jordan discovers Sarah's criminal history and searches for his wife.
 Shannon turns out to be alive and is revealed to be Sarah's son.
-Jordan knocks on the door and asks Sarah if Jasmine is there and she denies it.
-When Jordan calls her, he hears her phone ringing from inside the house, so he bursts in, tussles with Sarah, handcuffs her, and then looks for Jasmine as Sarah escapes.
+Jordan knocks on the door and asks Sarah if Jasmine is there, which she denies.

+When Jordan rings Jasmine, he hears her phone ringing from inside the house, so he bursts in.
+He tussles with Sarah, handcuffs her, and then looks for Jasmine as Sarah escapes.
 Jordan and Shannon fight as Jasmine tries to break free.
 Shannon is shot and is presumably killed.